A water based unique formulation that is smooth and creamy – perfect for base coating, brushwork and dry brushing.

 Softees® are more concentrated (less water) than most conventional acrylic craft paints, so it takes fewer coats to get deep, opaque, rich color.
 Opaque coverage can be achieved in one coat; two thin coats are recommended.

 Shake well to thoroughly mix the contents.
 Apply to ceramic bisque or craft surface of choice.
 If using on bisque, lightly wipe the bisque surface with a damp sponge to remove dust or dirt.
-Use a synthetic brush for basic application: a base coat brush or a soft hair brush is ideal.
+Use a synthetic brush for basic application: a base coat brush or a soft hair paint brush is ideal.
 Apply two thin coats for best results.
 Allow to dry thoroughly.
 Clean brushes in warm water and Brush Cleaner.
 While Softees® are self-sealing you may want to use a sealer to provide extra protection for the decorated surface from dirt, oils from handling, etc.

 Softees® Acrylics are certified as Non-Toxic, safe for use by artists of all ages when used according to manufacturer’s directions.
+For ornamental use only.

 Dry brushing is a technique where very lightly loaded brushstrokes are used to tint a piece in gradual layers.
 A stiff synthetic brush is best for this technique.